 AWARNING Always use the proper cutting stance described in this section.
-Never kneel when using the chainsaw, except when felling a tree.
-Kneeling could result in loss of stability and control of the chainsaw, resulting in serious personal injury.
+Never kneel when using the pruning saw, except when felling a tree.
+Kneeling could result in loss of stability and control of the pruning saw, resulting in serious personal injury.

+•Weight should be balanced with both feet on

+solid ground.

-- •Weight should be balanced with both feet on solid ground. - •Keep left arm with elbow locked in a "straight arm" position to withstand any kickback force. - •Your body should always be to the left of the chain line. - Thumb should be on underside of handlebar.
+Keep left arm with elbow locked in a "straight arm" position to withstand any kickback force.
+Your body should always be to the left of the chain line.

+Left hand should be on underside of knuckle guard.